citrix/terraform-provider-citrixadc/docs/resources/crvserver.md

 * `listenpriority` - (Optional) Priority of the listen policy specified by the Listen Policy parameter.
 The lower the number, higher the priority.
 * `map` - (Optional) Obsolete.
 * `netprofile` - (Optional) Name of the network profile containing network configurations for the cache redirection virtual server.
-* `newname` - (Optional) New name for the cache redirection virtual server.
-Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at sign (@), equal sign (=), and hyphen (-) characters.
-If the name includes one or more spaces, enclose the name in double or single quotation marks (for example, "my name" or 'my name').
 * `onpolicymatch` - (Optional) Redirect requests that match the policy to either the cache or the origin server, as specified.
 Note: For this option to work, you must set the cache redirection type to POLICY.
 * `originusip` - (Optional) Use the client's IP address as the source IP address in requests sent to the origin server.
 Note: You can enable this parameter to implement fully transparent CR deployment.
 * `port` - (Optional) Port number of the virtual server.